heisenware/vrpc-js/docs/examples/ReactTodosExample.md

 })
 ```

-And adapt the frontend to:
+And adapt the *index.js* file in the frontend to:

 ```javascript
 const VrpcProvider = createVrpcProvider({